Pakistan moves jailed doctor who helped track bin Laden

 “Afridi worked against the law and our national interest, and the Pakistan government has repeatedly been telling the United States that under our law he committed a crime and was facing the law,” Zahid Hamid was quoted as saying at the time.

-Writing by Kay Johnson; Editing by Robin Pomeroy
+Writing by Kay Johnson; Editing by Robin Pomeroy and Chizu Nomiyama